What is premature ovarian insufficiency?

 It is also known as premature ovarian failure or premature menopause.
 But it doesn’t always mean the ovaries completely fail.
 Women with POI may still occasionally release an egg and have a period.

 This happens to all women when they go through the menopause and the ovaries stop working.
-In POI this happens at an earlier than average age, which is 51 in the UK.
+The average age women in the UK go through the menopause is 51.
+POI is when the menopause happens earlier than that.
 When the ovaries stop releasing eggs then this also causes the periods to stop.

 What are the symptoms?